Sumner Archibald Cunningham

 Sumner Archibald Cunningham (July 21, 1843 – December 20, 1913) was an American Confederate soldier and journalist.
 He was the editor of a short lived Confederate magazine called "Our Day" (1883-1884) published in New York.
 In 1893 he established the Confederate Veteran, a bimonthly magazine about veterans of the Confederate States Army until his death in 1913.
+He was a critic of Reconstruction, "scalawags", "carpetbaggers", and "Negro" legislators.

 Early life

 Sumner Archibald Cunningham was born on July 21, 1843, in Bedford County, Tennessee.
 His father was John Washington Campbell Cunningham and his mother, Mary A. Buchanan.
 His family owned slaves.

 During the American Civil War of 1861–1865, Cunningham served in the Confederate States Army.
 He was stationed at Camp Trousdale in Portland, Tennessee, until he was captured by Union forces in the Battle of Fort Donelson and imprisoned at Camp Morton in Indianapolis.
 After he was released in exchange of other prisoners in Vicksburg, Mississippi, he fought in the Battle of Chickamauga on September 18–20, 1863, the Battle of Missionary Ridge on November 25, 1863, and the Battle of Franklin on November 30, 1864.
 He became a sergeant-major, but left the CSA after the Battle of Nashville on December 15–16, 1864.